julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 - *Folklore:* In Romania and Italy, nettles were laid across thresholds to prevent the devil from entering.
 - *Magical Properties:* Defense, strength, blood magic.
-- Growing Tip: Let them grow wild by the gate—or dry and place in protective jars near the door.
+- Growing Tip: Let them grow wild by the gate, or dry and place in protective jars near the door.

 ---